Bradye1/Divergence-Meter-CAPTCHA/README.md

 # Usage

 After downloading the repo, simply open `src/index.html` in your web browser of choice.
+If images look cut off at all, please see the Troubleshooting section and also reference `example.png` to see how things should look.
 From there, click the "Send D-Mail" button and follow the instructions on the screen.

 To restart, just refresh the web page.